 We were taught that it was good to work hard, and that hard work was good.
 Which, as originally offered by faith traditions of every stripe, it certainly was.
 And though those who sailed to a new land to practice their faith may have been pure of heart in this regard, we as a nation have lost our way.

 Certainly, we Americans bought into the narrative, and many surely did sacrifice to expand (rightly or wrongly) and build this nation of ours.
 “We” told ourselves that we out worked those of other nations, and were then, by our work ethic, better than other nations and cultures.
-All the while ignoring the facts of our competitive advantages as a nation, which were plentiful.
-First and foremost, were the four hundred years of free labor obtained by enslaving millions of Africans.
-Even free states benefited from the lower cost of materials to feed their northern plants, in a land full of rivers.
-And in a doctrine of ideological, cultural and racial superiority, they displaced nations of indigenous people who lived in harmony with the land.
+But the truth was that, in a doctrine of ideological, cultural and racial superiority, “we” displaced nations of indigenous people who lived in harmony with the land.
+And those who would not move, were slaughtered, in perhaps the least documented genocide the world has ever known.
+All the while ignoring the fact of our competitive advantages as a nation, of enslaving millions of Africans over four hundred years and how this fact fueled our rise to be the preeminent economic super power in the world.
+And to those who say that their ancestors in the north never own slaves, it clear that even free states benefited from the lower cost of labor and materials from the south that fed their northern plants, in a land full of rivers.
 This “Manifest Destiny” was just another step away from the true path of any loving faith.

 Thus, throughout much of this nation’s history, we’ve told ourselves whatever lie we needed to hear, to justify whatever vile act “we” deemed necessary to enrich ourselves and expand “our” territory.
 And we codified those lies in history books (many authored by the Daughters of the Confederacy), teaching the same lies to our children and to generations yet unborn.